CaZual-T/CZT-Mega-Sync/README.md

       - (Host) Share folder on MEGA > Distribute the link (url) to users you want to sync with.<br>
       - (Client) The user that owns the shared folder will provide clients with the shared folder link (url).

-## How setup as host (sync folder HOST)
-- Share a folder on mega.
-- Share the link generated with other users.
->[!NOTE]
-      - HOSTS:<br>
-      - MegaCZT is hard coded to only download mega folders named mod.czt currently.<br>
-      - This is due to my tool dynamically changing the folder name to the files url extension, and not the actual folder name. which is annoying.

 ## How to use (sync folder CLIENT) (first time use/install)
 - Download & Run MegaCZT_Installer.
 - Open MegaCZT.